 a) Broad sets of applicability

-Since 2005, when the 802.22 PAR was first submitted and approved, FCC, NTIA and other regulators have broadened their horizons for cooperative spectrum sharing approaches in order to optimize spectrum utilization.
-For example see the PCAST Report [1] - Realizing Full Potential of Government Held Spectrum.
+Since 2005, when the 802.22 PAR was first submitted and approved, the Federal Communications Commission (FCC) in the USA, OfCom in UK, South Africa, Infocomm Development Authority (IDA) in Singapore, Colombia, Malawi, Uganda, Botswana and other regulators have broadened their horizons for cooperative spectrum sharing approaches in order to optimize spectrum utilization.
+See, for example, the Tutorial titled “Spectrum … Be Prepared for Sharing” [1] and Tutorial on TV WhiteSpaces [17] that were presented during the IEEE 802 March 2019 Plenary Meeting.

-FCC/ NTIA are in the process of opening new spectrum bands which specifically require multi-levels of regulated users to share the spectrum utilizing cognitive radio behavior.
+Various regulators are in the process of opening new spectrum bands that specifically require multiple levels of regulated users to share the spectrum utilizing cognitive radio behavior.
 For our purposes, we define spectrum sharing as a mechanism which ensures that primary services are protected from interference while allowing other opportunistic devices to share the spectrum.
-While these new bands have been specified by the FCC for the United States, they may be different in other countries.
-The intention of this PAR is to align the current 802.22 technology with emerging regulations so as to provide wide sets of applications of this technology.
+While these new bands have been or are being specified by the FCC for the United States [3]-[5], these bands may have different specifications in other countries [6].
+Moreover, the TV White Space regulations in the US have been updated since completion of the standard [7], while TV White Space regulations in other countries such as the UK [8], South Africa, Colombia, and others have been completed as well.
+The intention of this PAR is to revise the current 802.22 standard, and to align it with emerging regulations which will enable wide sets of applications of technologies.

 Wireless device manufacturers are seeking a common protocol to be used across these shared spectrum bands and for multiple applications.
 Hence, the aim is to change the spectrum management framework to align 802.22 to be used in these other bands.
-For example, 802.22 may be used in the proposed Federal radar bands (e. g.
-2MHz – 3MHz) which allow spectrum sharing, since 802.22 already contains the basic cognitive radio capabilities and mechanisms that are needed to enable spectrum sharing.
-One other potential emerging application for 802.22 based services is cost-effective backhaul applications.
+For example, 802.22 may be used in the proposed radar bands (e. g.
+2,700 MHz-3,700 MHz) which allow spectrum sharing, since 802.22 already contains the basic cognitive radio capabilities and mechanisms that are needed to enable spectrum sharing.
+One other potential emerging application for 802.22 based services is cost-effective middle-mile connectivity and backhaul for rural broadband applications [2].
 Affordable access mechanisms that can provide backhaul using shared spectrum has become extremely important and necessary.

-The proposed revision will enable a number of new broadband applications in bands that allow spectrum sharing such as television white spaces (TVWS) as well as newly available Government bands such as radar bands.
+The proposed revision will enable a number of new broadband applications in bands that allow spectrum sharing such as Television White Spaces (TVWS) as well as newly available Government bands such as radar bands.
 The revision will enable 802.22 networks to be deployed to provide broadband services and monitoring applications.

 b) Multiple vendors and numerous users

 It is expected that this revision will be applicable in all markets where the 802.22 technology will be used.
 The new features of the revision are expected to bring new equipment vendors, manufacturers and users of semiconductor, personal computer, enterprise networking devices, consumer electronic devices, home networking equipment, mobile devices, wireless internet service providers etc.

+Due to the slow evolution of spectrum regulation in markets such as the United States and emerging regulations in many other countries around the world, the pace of TV WhiteSpace deployments has been slow.
+A few chipset and device vendors have exited the market, however new vendors have seized on this opportunity and trials using such equipment have been performed [9-16].

 1.2.2.
 Compatibility